Personal checks and special requirements for WIL students

 Police checks are required annually

 Many providers of clinical and work integrated learning (WIL) placements, including Health and Education providers, require students who have a clinical or WIL placement requirement as part of their course to undertake an annual police check.
-Please note this is a mandatory requirement for each calendar year that you attend a placement ie, you will need a Police Check that states 2016 for a placement in 2016.
+If a police check is required for your program, InPlace will list this as one of your compulsory requirements.
+Please note: this is a mandatory requirement for each calendar year that you attend a placement ie, you will need a Police Check that states 2019 for a placement in 2019.

 How to apply – fit2work

 In order to complete your police check, please ensure you prepare 100 points of certified identification.
 Certified identification is a photocopy of your identification documents which has been shown with the originals to an authorised person.

 It needs to be signed, dated and declared that it is a ‘true and accurate record of the original document’.